ryanramage/slang/README.md

 Converts a string of words or a camelCased string into a series of words separated by a dash (`-`)

     slang.dasherize('this is dashed'); // "this-is-dashed"

+### slang.undasherize
+Replaces the dashes in a dasherized string with spaces.
+Note, it does not restore any CamelCase.

+    slang.undasherize('this-is-dashed'); // "this is dashed"

 ### slang.repeat
 Concatenates the string `count` times